 Adoette means ‘big tree’ and this book has taught me how hard it is to fight for something you love.
 I felt calm and peaceful when I was reading this book.
 I actually liked the sad part because it made the people come together.
 I would recommend this book to other kids because it’s fun!

-Jonathan’s review was longlisted in the Junior category of Alphabet Soup’s 2024 Young Reviewers’ Competition.
+Jonathan’sreview was longlisted in the Junior category of Alphabet Soup’s 2024 Young Reviewers’ Competition.
 The competition is now closed, but we publish book reviews by young writers all year round.
 To send us YOUR book review, read our submission guidelines.
 Happy reading!

-Smarty Pup Pawsome Genius Friends Fur-ever by Anh Do and Anton Emdin
+Smarty Pup: Pawsome Genius Friends Fur-ever by Anh Do, illustrated by Anton Emdin, Allen and Unwin, ISBN 9781760526399

 Smarty pup is funny because the pup JJ can talk.
 JJ gets hit with purple goo that is from space.
 This book will make you laugh because JJ saves the day and he is a smart dog.